nodejs/modules/GOVERNANCE.md

-The current triage process will flag any pull requests requiring the attention of this working group's members where they will be expected to determine based on the _special expections_ sections outlined below if explicit consensus is needed in the following meeting, or if it is implied.
+The current triage process will flag any pull requests requiring the attention of this working group's members where they will be expected to determine based on the _special exemptions_ sections outlined below if explicit consensus is needed in the following meeting, or if it is implied.

 ### Merging PRs into nodejs/ecmascript-modules